mprinc/vuejs.org/src/v2/guide/components-slots.md

 > Updated in 2.6.0+.
 [See here](#Deprecated-Syntax) for the deprecated syntax using the `slot` attribute.

-There are times when it's useful to have multiple slots.
+There are times when it's useful to have <span class='definition'>multiple slots</span>.
 For example, in a `<base-layout>` component with the following template:

 ``` html
 <div class="container">